Dr. Gregory H. Robinson

 Professor Robinson’s research, involving the synthesis, structure, and reactivity of unusual main group molecules, has been described as provocatively innovative.
 Research highlights include experimental realization of the concept of “metalloaromaticity”—the proposition that metallic ring systems can exhibit traditional benzene-based aromatic behavior (J. Am.
 Chem.
 Soc.
 1995, 117, 7578), synthesis of the first compound possessing a gallium-gallium triple bond (J. Am.
 Chem.
 Soc.
 1997, 119, 5471), synthesis of the first compound containing a boron-boron double bond—the first “diborene” (J. Am.
 Chem.
 Soc.
 2007, 127, 12412), and carbene-stabilization of disilicon (Science 2008, 321, 1069).
 Recent research accomplishments include carbene-stabilization of elusive silicon oxides (Nature Chem.
 2015, 7, 509)—in layman’s terms this work is a major step toward the realization of “molecular sand”, a century’s old quest in chemistry.

 Professor Robinson has received numerous awards including the Southern Chemist Award (1998), the Herty Medal (2008), the Humboldt Research Prize (2012), the F. Albert Cotton Award in Synthetic Inorganic Chemistry (2013), and the Southeastern Conference (SEC) Faculty Achievement Award (2014).
-In 2017 Professor Robinson was elected as a Fellow of the Royal Society of Chemistry (FRSC).
+In 2017, Professor Robinson was elected as a Fellow of the Royal Society of Chemistry (FRSC).
 Professor Robinson is also a recipient of the Lamar Dodd Creative Research Award (2010)—the highest research award of The University of Georgia.
+In 2021, Professor Robinson has received the prestigious honor of being elected to the National Academy of Sciences.

 B.S., Jacksonville State University, 1980